 However if the H.248 mode property is set to "Loopback" then any SDP defined by [IETF LOOPBACK] is deemed to be complementary to the H.248 mode.
 Media or RTP packets will be looped back according to the SDP contained in the Local and Remote Descriptors.

 This allows the ability in H.248 to discriminate between a Packet or Media loopback as defined in clause 5.1/[IETF LOOPBACK].

-6.2 Loopback Primer

-[IETF LOOPBACK] defines new media types for audio, video, text and application loopback primer (see clause 14.2.9 to 14.2.12/[IETF LOOPBACK]).
-An MGC may set these media types on a Termination/Stream on a MG.
-If the MGC has indicated that the Termination represents the answerer (a=loopback-mirror), the H.248 mode parameter is set to "loopback" and the Remote Descriptor has the necessary media and connection information then the MG should generate loopback primer packets to the specified destination.

-Note: Typically a Termination/Stream that has its mode property set to "loopback" would not generate its own media.
-A mode equal to "send" or "send/receive" is needed for this.
-However as the loopback media type is only used for loopback functionality it is an exception.

-6.3 Sending of media
+6.2 Sending of media